-Employees that work in medium risk environments often work within 6 feet of others who may have Covid-19 but are not known or suspected to have contracted it.
+Employees that work in medium-risk environments often work within 6 feet of others who may have Covid-19 but are not known or suspected to have contracted it.
 These can be jobs such as a school environment and some high-volume retail settings.
-Lastly, a low risk occupation does not have the presence of other coworkers or the public in any frequency during working hours.
+Lastly, a low-risk occupation does not have the presence of other coworkers or the public at any frequency during working hours.
 Overall, these two categories have a much lower chance of contracting the virus, but it doesn’t mean they don’t have the option of trying to protect themselves and others even further.
 Facial coverings like cloth masks and utilizing proper social distancing will help mitigate the spread of Covid-19.

 - What administrative controls can I use to reduce transmission of illnesses?

 - How can employers best protect employees from exposure in the workplace?

 - What are some basic protective measures against the new coronavirus?

 - What is the scale of social distancing?